tegorman13/Representation_Study/docs/manuscript/output/manuscript_hugo.md

 | Percentage | 0.21 | 0.22 | 0.40 | 0.06 | -3.1 |
 | USD | 0.23 | 0.10 | 0.22 | 0.10 | -2.4 |

-Table 1: Study 1: Summary of planning accuracy by reference class.
-The table shows performance as both the % of trials where participants matched the goal, and the mean absolute error from the target reduction goal
+Table 1: Study 1: Summary of planning accuracy by reference class
 </div>

-<a href="#tbl-s1-agg" class="quarto-xref">Table 1</a> shows that participants in the kWh condition met the target goal 38% of the time, compared to 22% for the Percentage condition and 10% for the USD condition.
-Moreover, the kWh reference class exhibited smaller deviations from the target reduction, suggesting that participants performed more accurately when the goal was framed in kWh rather than when percentages or USD.
+<a href="#tbl-s1-agg" class="quarto-xref">Table 1</a> shows the average x,y,z, separately for the conditions of ... .
+As can be seen in Table 1, participants in the kWh condition met the target goal 38% of the time, compared to 22% for the Percentage condition and 10% for the USD condition.
+Moreover, the kWh reference class exhibited smaller deviations from the target reduction, suggesting that participants performed more accurately when the goal was framed in kWh rather than when the goal was framed in percentages or USD.

 As shown in <a href="#tbl-s1-agg" class="quarto-xref">Table 1</a>, participants in the kWh condition exactly met the target reduction goal 38% of the time, significantly outperforming those in the Percentage (22%) and USD (10%) conditions.
 Furthermore, the kWh reference class exhibited notably smaller mean absolute deviations (0.03) compared to Percentage (0.06) and USD (0.10), suggesting that presenting the reduction goal in absolute units facilitated more precise allocations.